 Agree with everything said so far.
 Altitude is a strange beast as a lot of it just depends on the person.
 (See Martina Nav - tennis player - and Mt Kilomanjaro) I found sucking on coca leaves to help, esp while hiking the Inca Trail.
 I cannot say definitively say that the leaves helped, but I made a pretty good go of the trail and never felt sick while using them continuously.
 Try it out, just get a sack of leaves, roll a few up and put in your cheek.
 See how it makes u feel.
 Just dont take any back with u to the states because as I remember it is very illegal. over 7 years ago

 I agree.
 I succumb to chills and shakes on what I think was my 3rd day in Cusco.
 I was provided oxygen and felt fine after a little while.
 I was otherwise healthy and handled the climbs well.
 So, caution is best because it can sneak.
-The coca leaves are available in a candy, also. about 7 years ago
+The coca leaves are available in a candy, also. over 7 years ago